Giancarlo Stanton: Personal life

 Stanton's mother calls him "Cruz" (his other middle name), but his father and other relatives call him "Mike" or "Mikey".
-As a child, he was known as Giancarlo, but switched to Mike in sixth grade because he was tired of being mocked for his original name and having it mispronounced.
+As a child, he was known as Giancarlo but switched to Mike in sixth grade because he was tired of being mocked for his original name and having it mispronounced.
 He was known as "Mike Stanton" throughout his high school and minor league careers and for his first two years as a major leaguer.
-After a trip to Europe in the 2011–12 offseason (during which he frequently heard names like Gianpiero, Gianpaolo, Gianluigi and Giancarlo) he made it known before the 2012 season that he preferred to be called Giancarlo.
+After a trip to Europe in the 2011–12 offseason (during which he frequently heard names like Gianpiero, Gianpaolo, and Gianluigi) he made it known before the 2012 season that he preferred to be called Giancarlo.

 When asked by the New York Post in May 2021 how he liked "being one of New York’s most eligible bachelors", he said, "It’s nice, and it also allows me to focus on being the best baseball player I can be."